-Since joining Payette in 2014, Vera has worked on a number of science projects, including our Skolkovo Institute of Science and Technology, New University Laboratory Fit-out and Amherst College New Science Center.
+Since joining Payette in 2014, Vera has worked on a number of science projects, including the Amherst College New Science Center.
 Vera is also contributed to our Glazing and Winter Comfort Research Project and presented our research at the 2017 Laboratory Design Conference.
 She earned her Master of Architecture degree from Harvard University Graduate School of Design in 2013 and her Bachelor’s degree from University of Michigan Taubman College of Architecture and Urban Planning in 2008.

 What inspires you?